 7) Invest in low-flow showerheads and faucets.
 Low-flow showerheads and faucets use fewer gallons per minute (gpm) of water and can save money and energy by reducing demand on your water heater.
 Look for one with the WaterSense® label, which indicates that the product met criteria set by the U.S. Environmental Protection Agency (EPA) to reduce energy use without compromising performance.

-8) Look for appliances with the Energy Star® label.
-When ready to purchase a new appliance or electronic, look for the Energy Star label.
-Energy Star is a program through the EPA and U.S. Department of Energy that promotes and supports energy efficiency products.
-Appliances and electronics with the Energy Star designation have gone through testing to ensure they perform as expected and reduce energy consumption.
-A huge number of products can be certified by Energy Star, including refrigerators, ceiling fans, light bulbs and washing machines.
+8) Look for appliances with the ENERGY STAR® label.
+When ready to purchase a new appliance or electronic, look for the ENERGY STAR label.
+ENERGY STAR is a program through the EPA and U.S. Department of Energy that promotes and supports energy efficient products.
+Appliances and electronics with the ENERGY STAR designation have gone through testing to ensure they perform as expected and reduce energy consumption.
+A huge number of products can be certified by ENERGY STAR, including refrigerators, ceiling fans, light bulbs and washing machines.

 These simple actions are low-cost ways to improve your home’s energy efficiency, increase savings and enhance comfort.
 Some can be done one time and not thought about again for years (e.g., changing light bulbs and faucets), others require maintenance every few months (e.g., replacing filters), and the rest are behavior changes or things to keep an eye on as you go about your day (e.g., temperature settings, turning off electronics).
 But what they all have in common is their ability to increase comfort while saving you energy and money without taking over your day or breaking the bank.
 What’s not to like?

 Ready to do more?
 Check out part two of our home energy audit series.